American Triple Tiara of Thoroughbred Racing: The New York Filly Triple Tiara (2003–2006)

-The New York Racing Association, the operator of Belmont Park and Saratoga Race Course, once offered a $2 million bonus to any filly that swept the three races.
+The New York Racing Association, the operator of Belmont Park and Saratoga Race Course, once offered a $2 million bonus to any filly that won all three races.
 The bonus was discontinued in 2005.
-In 2007 the New York Racing Association reverted to the original three races of the tiara; the Acorn, Mother Goose and Coaching Club American Oaks.
+In 2007, the New York Racing Association reverted to the original three races of the tiara: the Acorn, Mother Goose, and Coaching Club American Oaks.
 No filly swept this reconfigured series.